Language Disorders Department

 Magnolia Speech School’s Language Disorders Department is designed to help children with neurologically based language disorders.
 These disorders affect children in various ways but all keep children from enjoying all that life has to offer because they cannot communicate like their peers.

 A severe communication disorder involving a breakdown in the motor planning for speech

-Typically refers to a damaged portion of the brain affecting memory recall
+Typically a disorder referring to a damaged portion of the brain affecting memory recall

 In some cases, a communication disorder due to the inability to focus on learning language patterns appropriately